neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 ## Changing your pricing plan

-Changing your Neon pricing plan involves the following steps:
+Changing the Neon pricing plan for an Azure subscription involves the following steps:

 1. [Creating a new Neon resource](#create-a-neon-resource) with the desired pricing plan.
 2. Opening a [support ticket](https://console.neon.tech/app/projects?modal=support) to request transferring your existing Neon projects to the new Neon resource.
 The Neon support team will transfer your projects from the "old" Neon organization to the new one.
 If you're a Neon Free Plan and can't open a support ticket, you can email Neon support at `support@neon.tech`.